-The GID coordinator and formator work with the MC Formation Director to set up the formation according to the United States National OCDS Formation Program.
+The GID coordinator and formator work with the MC Formation Director to set up the formation program according to the Provincial Formation Guidelines.
 The MC Council has ongoing oversight of the GID formation program together with GID leadership.
 Together they support members in their formation as Carmelite Seculars.